DLPietro/DLPietro.github.io/about.md

 Let's be honest: I did the “Standard Path” like the majority of people outside:
 - University completed (Master’s in Quantitative Finance)
 - Job in Finance gotten (3 years in custody operations)
-- I did the work, met the deadlines, learned the rules
+- I did the work, met the deadlines, learned the rules...

-...

 ...But after a while, I got restless.